 In order to make a watch so incredibly thin, the Piaget case design team (in Plan-les-Ouates, just outside Geneva) and movement design team in (La Côte-aux-Fées, in the mountain region of Neuchâtel) had to work together closer than they ever have before.
 After all, the movement and the case are one.
 The result is a watch so amazingly thin, that it makes you wonder if a mechanical watch will ever be any thinner than this.
 Even with today’s technology, it seems impossible.
 Already, some of the wheels are a mere .12 mm thick (as a reference a human hair is approximately .08 mm thick).

 The movement runs at 3Hz, with 20 jewels and a power reserve of 48-hours.
 Between the case and the movement, there are 145 total components.
 As you would expect from a Piaget level movement, the components are all finished to a very high degree.
-From black colored satin-brushed sunburst bridges, sunburst or circular brushed wheels, bevelled bridges, to black colored screws and a circular satin brushed caseback — everything is immaculately finished.
+From black colored satin-brushed sunburst bridges, sunburst or circular brushed wheels, beveled bridges, to black colored screws and a circular satin-brushed caseback — everything is immaculately finished.
 The dial is openworked so many of the components are visible right on the dial.
 The balance wheel, which is located between 7 and 8 o’clock, can be viewed as it oscillates to and fro.
-It is flanked by multiple visible wheels, screws and jewels.
+It is flanked by multiple visible wheels, screws, and jewels.

 This is the first of what will likely be an entire collection of revolutionary ultra-thin models, so the Piaget designed it with only basic functions: hours and minutes.
 Adding complications can be done later, and besides, most industry experts consider a watch of this thinness, a complication in itself.